GravityPDF/gravity-pdf-documentation/docs/v5/gfpdf_field_middleware.md

 Middleware is a term used to define a bridge between two operations.
 In this case, our middleware is used as the bridge between our form fields and whether they should show up in our Core or Universal PDF templates.
 If a middleware filter returns `true` the field will be skipped.

-By default we have five tests in place to determine if a field should be skipped.
+By default, we have five tests in place to determine if a field should be skipped.
 These include if the CSS class 'exclude' is added to the field, if the conditional logic passes, if the field is a product or HTML field or if it's apart of our blacklist – by default that is Captchas, Password and Page fields (Page fields are handled separately).

 This filter allows you to remove any of the existing middleware or add new conditions to determine if a field should be displayed.
 The important part to remember about working with the field middleware is that filters should only return `true` if the field should be skipped.
-If it should not be skipped you just return the `$action` to let the middleware process continue.
+If it should not be skipped, you just return the `$action` to let the middleware process continue.

 ## Parameters